datatrail-jhu/07_dataviz/manuscript/09_advanced_data_visualization.md

 #### plotly

-plotly can be used to "easily translate `ggplot2` graphs to an interactive web-based version and/or create custom web-based visualizations directly from R."
+plotly can be used to "easily translate `ggplot2` graphs to an interactive web-based version and/or create custom web-based visualizations directly from R." plotly is its own framework that has been implemented to be usable in R through the `plotly` package

 ##### plotly interactive graphics